 What are you going to read?
 And how much?
 Announce your goal in the comment section below!

-Here is a preliminary list of challenges for 2023, but I’m always open to ideas.
+Here is a preliminary list of challenges for 2024, but I’m always open to ideas.
 Based on user participation, surveys, as well as my own opinion, reading and listening challenges, are particularly helpful for a large number of people, followed by those focusing on vocabulary.
-These will recur more often throughout the year, with other, more specific challenges spread out in between.
+These will recur more often throughout the year, with other, more specific challenges in between.

 - January: Listening